nagarajn/WC2/README.md

 # WC2
-Water Controller project for watering my plants
+1. Water Controller project for watering my plants
+2. This is a git repository